Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 If desired, you can replace the thermostat at the same time, but that task is not covered in this article.
 You do not have to remove any coolant hoses.

-Removing the Air Intake Hose
+Step 1: Remove the Air Intake Hose

 - Loosen, but do not remove, the hose clamps that secure the air intake hose connecting the air filter box to the throttle body.